SeLite/SeLite.github.io/BootstrapLoader.md

 If you remove a filename from _bootstrapCoreExtensions_ (or you switch to a different default set or a test suite with a different set associated with it), Bootstrap can't 'unload' a file that it has loaded already.
 If you change that option later and you add the filename back, it won't re-run the file, unless its timestamp has changed.

 ## Dependencies between files ##
-Bootstrap initiates Core extensions after any Core extensions loaded as Firefox add-ons (whether they use [ExtensionSequencer](ExtensionSequencer) or not).
+Bootstrap initiates extensions after any Selenium Core extensions loaded as Firefox add-ons (whether they use [ExtensionSequencer](ExtensionSequencer) or not).

 If you have multiple files registered with Bootstrap through a 'values' manifest (as per [SettingsManifests](SettingsManifests)), they get loaded in that order.
 However, if you register multiple files through profile-based configuration (as per [SettingsInterface](SettingsInterface)), their order is not guaranteed.
 Then you need more structure for that: package them as Firefox extensions and load them through [ExtensionSequencer](ExtensionSequencer).